mozilla/fxa/packages/fxa-auth-server/docs/service_notifications.md

 Message Properties:

 * `event`: The string "login".
 * `service`: The name of the service that was logged in to.
-Currently always "sync".
 * `uid`: The userid of the account being that was used to log in.
 * `email`: The primary email address of the account.
 * `deviceCount`: The number of active sessions on the user's account.